Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Technical Overview

-\section{Technical overview}
+\section{Technical Overview}

-In this section, we explain the reason public verifiability does not follow directly from existing works.
-Then, we introduce our new primitive, Auditable Quantum Authentication (AQA), which plays a crucial role in sending a quantum message securely.
-Afterward, we show how to apply AQA to construct MPQC-PVIA.
-At the end of the section, we discuss the difficulty and our method of achieving \bobw (BoBWs) security.
+In this section, we first explain why public verifiability does not follow directly from existing works.
+Then, we put forth a novel primitive called Auditable Quantum Authentication (AQA), which ensures the secure transmission of quantum outputs and the public identification of malicious identities within a protocol.
+Following a high-level understanding of AQA, we then incorporate the input encoding and computation steps together to realize MPQC-PVIA.
+At the end of the section, we discuss the difficulty of achieving \bobw security and elucidate our approach to attaining a BoBW-MPQC protocol.